-Coronavirus: Canada, Australia won't sent athletes to Olympics this summer
+Coronavirus: Canada, Australia won't send athletes to Olympics this summer; postponement being considered

-Canada and Australia won't be sending athletes to the 2020 Olympic Games in Tokyo if the games are not postponed due to concerns over the coronavirus outbreak, officials announced on Sunday.
+Canada and Australia won't be sending athletes to the 2020 Olympics in Tokyo if the Games are not postponed due to concerns over the coronavirus outbreak, officials announced on Sunday.

-In a joint statement, the Canadian Olympic Committee (COC) and Canadian Paralympic Committee (CAC) said unless the games are postponed for a year they will make the "difficult" decision to withdraw during these "unprecedented times."
+In a joint statement, the Canadian Olympic Committee (COC) and Canadian Paralympic Committee (CAC) said unless the Games are postponed for a year they will make the "difficult" decision to withdraw during these "unprecedented times."

 "While we recognize the inherent complexities around a postponement, nothing is more important than the health and safety of our athletes and the world community," the statement said.
 "This is not solely about athlete health -- it is about public health."